 - 1. Remove cotter pin, clevis pin, and remove push rod.
-(It will slide out of master cylinder socket). - Disconnect hydraulic line at cylinder (there will be 2 lines of 4 wheel brake system). - 3.
+(It will slide out of master cylinder socket). - 2.
+Disconnect hydraulic line at cylinder (there will be 2 lines on a 4 wheel brake system). - 3.
 Remove 2 holding bolts and lift master cylinder out of chassis. - 4.
 Cylinder should be thoroughly cleaned. - 5.
 Remove boot and locking ring.
 NOTE: Piston parts are under spring pressure, take care that they do not pop out when you remove lock ring. - 6.
 Remove piston and cup assembly. - 7.
 Inspect cylinder wall.
 If scoring or roughness is present it must be removed with a fine hone. - 8.
 Taking care that all parts are kept clean, install new piston and cup assembly kit.
 A diagram is furnished with each kit.
 It is also recommended that parts are coated with a small amount of brake fluid prior to assembly. - 9.
 Replace lock ring and boot. - 10.
 Install cylinder in chassis in reverse order to which it was removed. - 11.
 ADJUST push rod by loosening locknut and shortening or lengthening the rod so that when brake pedal is fully raised the push rod should be within 1/16" of contacting piston socket.
 A good way to be certain is to remove clevis pin.
+While lightly holding rod against socket (DO NOT PUSH HARD ENOUGH TO MOVE PISTON) observe the alignment of clevis and hole.
+When correct you will have to pull rod approximately 1/16" out of socket to insert clevis pin. - 12.
+Tighten locknut and install cotter pin. - NOTE: Anytime that any part of the hydraulic system is disconnected or replaced, its necessary to bleed air from system.